vjvishaljha/titanic_predictions/README.md

 The data is freely available on kaggle.com

 Goal

-It is your job to predict if a passenger survived the sinking of the Titanic or not.
+Our job is  to predict if a passenger survived the sinking of the Titanic or not.
 For each PassengerId in the test set, you must predict a 0 or 1 value for the Survived variable.